 They attract attention, make messages memorable

-Callouts (aka breakout quotes, pullout quotes or pull quotes) are “the print equivalent of a sound bite,” according to the authors of The Newsletter Editor’s Desk Book.
+Pull quotes — aka callouts, breakout quotes or pullout quotes — are “the print equivalent of a sound bite,” according to the authors of The Newsletter Editor’s Desk Book

 Actually, I think they’re more like movie trailers.
-They show just enough of the best stuff to get the reader to buy a ticket for the full show.“Callouts are the print equivalent of a sound bite.” — authors of The Newsletter Editor’s Desk Book Click To Tweet
+They show just enough of the best stuff to entice readers to buy a ticket for the full show.

-And that’s the power of a provocative callout: If it’s juicy enough, it can convince someone who’s already decided to skip the story to give it another chance.
+And that’s the power of a provocative pull quote.
+If it’s juicy enough, it can convince someone who’s already decided to skip the story to give it another chance.

 Why callouts?
 Because they:

-1. Increase reading.
-In 2004, two Swedish researchers used an eyetracking lab to find out at how readers view elements like callouts.
-After tracking 26 readers as they viewed 34 Nordic newspaper pages, the researchers found that readers:
+In 2004, two Swedish researchers used an eyetracking lab to find out how readers view elements like callouts.
+After tracking 26 readers as they viewed 34 Nordic newspaper pages, the researchers found that pull quotes pull readers into the article.
+Specifically, readers:

 - Viewed stories with callouts before those without